 Providing a public stud service requires particular facilities, is time consuming, and I know I would find it a huge responsibility looking after other peoples cats on a regular basis.

-Any visiting queens will be required to be fully tested, (including PCR) either at our vets, or prior to visiting, health checked by a vet, and checked by ourselves.
+Any visiting queens will be required to be fully tested, health checked by a vet, and checked by ourselves.

 Khim’s lines are both unique and genetically diverse, being a combination of five generation plus of pure Siamese (no Orientals) from old UK, European and US lines, and one line that has a seal point Siamese from the breeds native land of Thailand, Old Siam.

 Two extra special lines that we have felt very honoured to be given care of are Khim’s maternal line which was entrusted to us by Brigitte Sierk.
 Brigitte bred pure Siamese, saving many old UK Siamese lines during her years of breeding, and was a very respected and renown breeder of Old Style Siamese, known for breeding both beautiful Siamese, with excellent lines and old type, while being diligently committed to good health and temperament.